tsparticles/tsparticles/README.md

 ## Plugins/Customizations

-tsParticles now supports some customizations 🥳.
+tsParticles now supports some customizations too🥳!

 **You can create your own plugins**